 Did you know that as of December 31, 2018, there was an average of 1.52 billion daily active users on Facebook and 2.32 billion monthly active users on the platform?

 Facebook still attracts the lion’s share of social media visitors.
 Most likely, your target audience is there.
 And a great way to reach and engage this audience is through a Facebook photo contest.

-Read below for a walkthrough of the essentials of getting started with a photo contest on Facebook, including how to use Woobox to create and customize your social media photo competitions.
+Read below for a walkthrough of the essentials of getting started with creating a photo contest on Facebook, including how to use Woobox to build and customize your photo contest promotions.

 Let’s get started!

 The Essentials of Creating a Photo Contest on Facebook

 As with any social media marketing campaign or promotion, and especially on Facebook, there are some essentials you need to cover before launching your contest.

 Below, you can read an outline of those foundational elements and considerations to help get you started with contest planning.